 Citrus oils are fantastic mood and energy boosters.
-Add some lemon or orange to the diffuser with a good woodsey type oil to clear the head and give you a lift.
-Northern Light Black Spruce and Lemon is a favourite in our house.
+Add some lemon or orange to the diffuser with a good woodsy type oil to clear the head and give you a lift.
+Northern Light Black Spruce and Lemon is a favorite in our house.
 This also works with a good carrier oil when rubbed behind the ears and on the temples and wrists.

 2. Insect repellent

 Lemon and Orange in particular are good at repelling insects.
 Add to some Eucalyptus oil in the diffuser and place it near where you are to keep the mozzies at bay.

 Any citrus oil is a good citrus oil when it comes to the creation of a good manly natural aftershave.
 Mix and match with some other oils such as Sandalwood or Frankincense for some nice post shave man-smell.
 Stuck for ideas?
 Try this little number: